Codecademy/ugc/content/deyemiobaa/creating-queues-using-javascript.md

 ### Reversing a Queue

 As the title implies, we are simply trying to change the order of the queue from back to front.
+The `reverse()` method is handled using a [while loop](https://www.codecademy.com/resources/docs/javascript/loops).

 ```js
 class Queue {